BioImageInformatics/gleason_grade/README.md

 13. Run a test on retrained Hub classifiers
 14. Utility script to hold options for retraining
 15. Utility script to hold options for deploy

+### Tutorials

+1. Creating data from image / mask pairs
+2. Training a segmentation network using `tfmodels`
+3. Validating performance on image / mask pairs
+4. Applying the model to a whole slide `svs` image